Quantori-Academy/rhetus-lims/README.md

 **Support the success of others.**

 **People are not their work** — Talk about the work, not the person doing it (“You didn’t send feedback on the new design” instead of “You never listen to me”).

+**First unblock others** — in the context of collaboration, if anyone is blocked by you on a question, your approval, or a merge request review, you should prioritize unblocking them, either directly or through helping them find someone else who can.

 **Make an effort to know each other better** — Get to know the person behind the lines of text in chats and emails.
 Encourage people to learn more about each other on a personal level.